LadyNaggaga/training-tutorials/content/efcore/getting-started/loading-related-data.md

 ## Single Layer Inclusion

 When loading an entity from the database, EF Core will automatically include properties that are primitive types, but non-primitive types (such as other entities) won't be included.
-For example, if you run the following code snippet, you will see that the Author field is null:
+For example, if you run the following code snippet, you will see that the `Author` field is `null`:

 ```{.snippet}
 using (var context = new LibraryContext())